SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 ---------------------------------------------------------------------------------------------------------

 Nice fractal setting combinations:
--as I've combined all the definition choises to allow every combination, not every choise really is supposed to work with every choise of different definitions.
+-as I've combined all the definition choices to allow every combination, not every choice really is supposed to work with every choice of different definitions.
 -so here are those that are supposed to work together -any other combination is at your own "risk" of turning out looking bad -R_X - rotation Definition